 Melissa Escudero, whose son Christian was a passenger in the October bus crash, will be among the speakers expected to testify at the hearing.
 Representatives from the following organizations and agencies are also expected to participate:

 • New York State Association for Pupil Transportation

 • New York State School Bus Contractors Association

 • Nassau County Traffic Safety Board

 • Sens-O-Lock of America, a company which manufactures ignition interlocks for school buses

 Discussion at the hearing will include, but will not be limited to: crashes caused by intoxicated bus drivers; whether New York State’s current pupil transportation laws should be strengthened to further protect children from drunk drivers; and recent legislation that would require the installation of ignition interlock devices in school buses.

-Members of the general public are welcome to attend the hearing and submit written comments.
+Members of the public are welcome to attend the hearing and submit written testimony.
 Oral testimony is by invitation only.